 Region 6 Counsellor Café- Kamloops

-This will be an interactive presentation geared to provide you with information on how to approach the grieving process with respect to cultural backgrounds in order to service a broader spectrum of clients.
+This presentation will provide you with information on how to approach clients with Autism Spectrum Disorder (ASD) in order to service a broader spectrum of clients.

 Handouts will be provided to all who register at least 48 hours in advance.

 Date: Wednesday, October 9, 2019

 Time: 6:00 PM – 7:30 PM